 \begin{remark} Power series rings have been generalised to what now are called Fontaine rings.
 It turns out that Galois representations are connected to certain modules over these rings called $(\varphi, \Gamma)$-modules.
-The operations described above are examples of the basic operations we have on $(\varphi,\Gamma)$-modules and their interpretation with $p$-adic analysis inspired the proof of the $p$-adic Langlands correspondence for $\mathrm{GL}_2(\qp)$ \cite{Colm10b}. \end{remark}
+The operations described above generalise to fundamental operations on $(\varphi,\Gamma)$-modules, and their interpretation via $p$-adic analysis inspired the proof of the $p$-adic Langlands correspondence for $\mathrm{GL}_2(\qp)$ (see \cite{Colm10b}). \end{remark}